gulseren27/QRMenuu/README.md

 # QRMenuu
- qr menu for cafe and admin panel
+ qr menu for cafe and admin panel (CRUD for category and product)